Inspect firestop systems per the 2012 International Building Code

 Becoming a Qualified Firestop Inspector

 To become a qualified firestop inspector through the IQP Program, participants must first complete the required training that the IFC has created.
 In addition to the on-line training, participants must also attend a one-day, in-person firestop inspection course.
-The in-person training courses are offered a minimum of four times a year and the most up-to-date training schedule can be found on the IFC training site.
+The in-person training courses are offered a minimum of four times a year and the most up-to-date training schedule can be found on the IFC website home page.

 NOTE: The in-person training is not a requirement for inspectors who are not participating in the IQP Program.